 Therefore and Therefor: Knowing the Definition

-Therefore and therefor are two commonly confused words in the English language.
+Therefore vs therefor are two commonly confused words in the English language.
 However, understanding their definitions is key to using them in the correct context.
 Therefore means “as a result” or “consequently” and is often used to draw a conclusion based on previous statements.

 - For example, “The weather forecast predicts rain all day; therefore, we should bring an umbrella.